Emarioo/BetterThanBatch/docs/guide/01-Variables and operations.md

 **Unsigned integers**: u8, u16, u32, u64 (cannot represent a negative number)

+**Word integers**: uword, iword (the size depends on the target architecture, uword = u32 on a 32-bit system while uword is u64 on a 64-bit system)

 **Character**: char (represents a 1-byte character, ASCII)

 **Boolean**: bool (represents a 1-byte true or false value)